knightofknee/BeKin8/bekin8/README.md

 --- future
 add button for chat like smoke above the flame for the beaconer. a button chat for self posts are hard to read with the blue

+ also for the chat room, it shouldnt show the time

+                  {item.authorName || (mine ?
+'You' : 'Friend')} • {item.createdAt.toLocaleTimeString([], { hour: '2-digit', minute: '2-digit' })}
+how do we remove the time from that?
+\

+sexy bottom buttons for friends create post go to feed stuff

+beacon info time removal